-Since March 13, the most common statements from the government are: “stay at home” “work from home” and “social distance.”
-Coupled with the much PR-hyped declaration by the President on March 23 that Kenya has allowed Google loon balloons to provide 4G internet at this time that we should all be working from home (and it is not even free!), these interventions have (re)emphasized to many that Uhuru Kenyatta is just the “president for the rich.”
+Since March 13, the most common statements from the government are: “stay at home,” “work from home,” and “social distance.”
+Coupled with the much PR-hyped declaration by the president on March 23 that Kenya has allowed Google loon balloons to provide 4G internet to facilitate people working from home (it is not even free!), these interventions have (re)emphasized to many that Uhuru Kenyatta is the “president only for the rich.”

-On these accounts, forcing people to “stay at home” without delivering people-centred economic initiatives is only going to propel what the Social Justice Centre Working Group (SJCWG), a collective of 30 community centres in Kenya, called “financial disability and starvation.”
-This is why activists like Gacheke Gachihi, speaking on a Daraja Press podcast, called for a rethinking of the impending lockdown, and the innovation of corona interventions locally so that we are not just “copy pasting solutions from Europe.”
+Forcing people to “stay at home” without delivering people-centered economic initiatives is only going to propel what the Social Justice Centre Working Group (SJCWG), a collective of 30 community centers in Kenya, called “financial disability and starvation.”
+This is why activists like Gacheke Gachihi, speaking on a Daraja Press podcast, called for a rethinking of the impending lockdown and for the innovation of locally focused interventions that are not just “copy [and] pasting solutions from Europe.”

-Ultimately, the economic conditions of Kenyans is in sharp decline, and, perhaps, in a small bid to hear their plea, two days after the 4G internet announcement, Kenyatta announced a “stimulus package,” which, among other interventions cut value added tax (VAT) from 16% to 14% effective April 1.
-This package also implements tax cuts for people earning up to 24,000 Kenya Shillings (roughly $240) a month, and facilitates the recruitment of additional health workers.
+Ultimately, the economic condition of Kenyans is in sharp decline, and perhaps, in a small bid to hear their plea, two days after the 4G internet announcement, Kenyatta announced a “stimulus package,” which, among other interventions cut value added tax (VAT) from 16% to 14% effective April 1.
+This package also implements tax cuts for people earning up to 24,000 Kenyan Shillings (roughly $240) a month, and facilitates the recruitment of additional health workers.

 The government has not yet imposed a total lockdown, though it says this is “an option.”
 Some commentators, including former governor William Kabogo, call for a lockdown with sufficient rent and wage support for all.
-Currently, all but essential movement is restricted, and a 7 pm-5 am curfew was put in place effective Friday, March 27.
-Implementing this curfew, however, proved more of a public health hazard than COVID-19 as the police used “excessive force” to get Kenyans to go home.
-Ironically, the death count on day two of the curfew is four killed by the police, and one death by Corona.
+Currently, all but essential movement is restricted, and a 7 pm-5 am curfew was put in place, effective Friday, March 27.
+Implementing this curfew, however, proved to be more of a public health hazard than COVID-19 as the police used “excessive force” to get Kenyans to go home.
+The death count on day two of the curfew: four killed by the police, one by Corona.

-Beyond these government interventions, unsatisfactory to many, Kenyans are seeking to help each other where they can, and as they have always done: communities have come together to make sure the most vulnerable, like the sick and elderly, have access to food and water.
-And even in spaces where water has to be bought, activists have ensured that hand washing posts have been established in as many places as possible.
+Beyond these government interventions, unsatisfactory to many, Kenyans are seeking to help each other where they can, and as they have always done: Communities have come together to make sure the most vulnerable, like the sick and elderly, have access to food and water.
+And, even in spaces where water has to be bought, activists have ensured that hand washing posts are established.

 Though Africa is behind the curve of infections at the moment, will these everyday forms of solidarity cushion us when infections peak?
 In the same Daraja Press podcast, Gacheke Gachihi argues that this crisis has further emphasized the neglect of the poor by the government, and is therefore “a wake up call that we are on our own.”
 For those who “cannot just stay at home and use Google” he says, we need to continue building “a social justice movement.”